 (1) Notwithstanding the provisions of ss.
 1012.32, 1012.55, and 1012.56, or any other provision of law or rule to the contrary, district school boards shall adopt rules to allow for the issuance of an adjunct teaching certificate to any applicant who fulfills the requirements of s.
 1012.56(2)(a)-(f) and (10) and who has expertise in the subject area to be taught.
-An applicant is shall be considered to have expertise in the subject area mastery through passage of a subject area test or has achieved an industry certification in the subject area to be taught.
+An applicant $\underline{is}$ shall be considered to have expertise in the subject area to be taught if the applicant demonstrates sufficient subject area mastery through passage of a subject area test $\underline{or}$ has achieved an industry certification in the subject area to be taught.